 Aegon’s common shares are mostly held by institutional shareholders such as pension or investment funds.
 These shareholders include Vereniging Aegon, the company’s largest shareholder.

-In the Voting Rights Agreement Vereniging Aegon voluntarily agreed to waive the full voting rights on the common share B except in certain circumstances, which qualify as Special Cause.
+Common shares and common shares B, each have a nominal value of EUR 0.12 and a full voting right of one vote per share.
+The financial rights attached to the common share B are 1/40th of a common share.
+The common shares carry one vote per share in all circumstances.
+In the Voting Rights Agreement Vereniging Aegon voluntarily agreed to waive its full voting rights on the common share B except in certain circumstances, which qualify as Special Cause.
 These circumstances may include a hostile takeover bid for all or part of the company.
-In the ordinary course of business, Vereniging Aegon may cast one vote for 40 common shares B it holds.
+In the ordinary course of business, Vereniging Aegon casts one vote for 40 common shares B it holds.
 In case of a Special Cause, Vereniging Aegon may cast one vote for every common share B it holds, resulting in a Special Cause voting right of 32.6%.

 In 1983, Aegon N.V. and Vereniging Aegon entered into a Merger Agreement.
 The 1983 Merger Agreement (as amended) provides that additional common shares B are to be issued by Aegon to Vereniging Aegon at the option of Vereniging Aegon in order to keep or restore its total stake at 32.6%, irrespective of the circumstances which caused the total shareholding to be or become lower than 32.6%.